salaheldinsdd/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ### `topicSubscribeAsync(topic: string): Promise<void>`

-Allow to subscribe to Firebase broadcast topics.
+Allows to subscribe to Firebase broadcast topics.
 Exists only on Android.
 Broadcasts are transmitted as normal messages that have a `request.trigger.from` field set to the broadcast channel.

 #### Arguments